 Daniel Palmieri

-The Swiss Red Cross – Aid to children.
-The great figures of the Righteous and the rescue
+The Swiss Red Cross – Rescue of children.
+The great figures of the Just and rescue

 Helena Kanyar-Becker